 If you are a contact lens wearer, Eyeconic offers all of the most popular contact lens brands such as Acuvue, Air Optix, Dailies, Bausch & Lomb, Biofinity, and many more.

 The convenient thing about getting your contact lenses at Eyeconic is the ability for you to apply your vision benefits directly to your order, which means less money coming out of your pocket.
 Eyeconic does offer a price match guarantee and will price match, authorized retailers if you find a lower price online.
-All you would need to do would be contact their customer service department within 30 days of your purchase.
+All you would need to do would be to contact their customer service department within 30 days of your purchase.

 Therefore if you have vision benefits through VSP, Metlife, or Cigna Vision, Eyeconic is a great place to buy contact lenses online.